odedbein/Ticky_public/README.md

 CueMatchImagePredictionRSACompOtherRooms_selectVoxels: same as above, but with voxel selection - in the paper we adopted voxel selection for RSA. this is reported in the main text in prediction strength.

+## 4.2. prediction error

+This analysis computes the similarity between the cue and the image.
+CueImageVsOtherRoomsRSA_SeprateTaskNumChanges: that's the main script that computes the analysis.
+In the paper we reported RSA with voxel selection, the results of this script, i.e., without voxel selection, are reported in the supplementary.

+CueImageVsOtherRoomsRSA_SeprateTaskNumChanges_selectVoxels: same as above, with voxel selection - reported in the main text.